KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

            3. If you created a folder name other than the /opt/nifi/mysql default folder you will need to update the "MySQL" controller service and set the new location.
 You can do this by logging into NiFi and going to the Controller Services section at root process group level.

-  j.
-Create an ext-config folder to provide JMS information and location of cache to store running feed flowfile data if NiFi goes down.
+10. Create an ext-config folder to provide JMS information and location of cache to store running feed flowfile data if NiFi goes down.

 .. note:: Right now the plugin is hard coded to use the /opt/nifi/ext-config directory to load the properties file.